redis/docs/content/integrate/redis-data-integration/ingest/data-pipelines/transform-examples/redis-set-example.md

 weight: 30
 ---

 In the example below, data is captured from the source table named `invoice` and is written to a Redis set.
-The connection is an optional parameter that must refer to the corresponding connection name defined in `config.yaml`.
-When the `data_type` parameter is specified for the job, it overrides the system-wide setting `target_data_type` defined in `config.yaml`.
+The `connection` is an optional parameter that refers to the corresponding connection name defined in `config.yaml`.
+When you specify the
+`data_type` parameter for the job, it overrides the system-wide setting `target_data_type` defined in `config.yaml`.

-When writing to sets the additional argument `member` must be provided, specifying the field that will be written to a set.
-In this case, the results will be a Redis set with key names based on the key expression (e.g. `invoices:Germany`, `invoices:USA`) and with and expiration of 100 seconds.
-If no `expire` parameter is given, the keys will never expire.
+When writing to a set, you must supply an extra argument, `member`, which specifies the field that will be written.
+In this case, the result will be a Redis set with key names based on the key expression (for example, `invoices:Germany`, `invoices:USA`) and with an expiration of 100 seconds.
+If you don't supply an `expire` parameter, the keys will never expire.

 ```yaml
 source: